 Fringed by rainforest, Waterview Creek tumbles down many picturesque cascades and rapids.

-Just off Hervey Range Developmental Road this is a popular bush swimming and camping spot.
+Just off Hervey Range Developmental Road, about 30 kms west of Townsville, this is a popular bush swimming and camping spot.
 This swimming hole is at its best after a good wet season.

 - Take insect spray with you when you go to these swimming holes to keep mozzies and march flies at bay